Exploiting Label Skewness for Spiking Neural Networks in Federated Learning: Experiments

-The number of time steps in SNN controls the information processing in the temporal dimension.
-Overscaling time steps adversely affects the inference latency and energy consumption of SNNs, prompting us to make a tradeoff between latency and accuracy and limit the selection range of time steps.
-Observations in the left part of Figure~\ref{fig:senses} illustrate a continual improvement in performance for FedLEC as time steps increase, owing to the additional regularization terms.
-In contrast, the improvement for the other FL algorithms is marginal when the time step increases to 7, likely due to the additional regularization terms.
+\paragraph{Time Steps.} The number of time steps dictates the complexity of federated SNN learning.
+We systematically vary this parameter to assess its impact on FedLEC's performance.
+Observations in the left part of Figure~\ref{fig:senses} illustrate a continual improvement in performance for FedLEC as time steps increase from 42.74\% to 47.55\%, and the improvement is marginal when the time step increases to 7, as the membrane potential of LIF neurons requires several time steps to stabilize \cite{anumasa2024enhancing} after initialization, allowing the SNN model to generate stable spike trains effectively.